 Blátindur is the imposing peak rising up above Herjólfsdalur, beyond the daunting peaks of Dalfjall on the island of Heimaey.
 It takes a bit of effort to scramble up there, but you’ll be rewarded with some truly jaw-dropping views.
 Including Blátindur casting its mighty shadow majestically into the bowl of Herjólfsdalur, if you go up in the afternoon.

 This title may look a bit bewildering… It’s Icelandic for ‘Where the heart beats’, the anthemic song of Vestmannaeyjar.
-I was drawn to the Vestmannaeyjar islands at first sight, when I saw their intriguing shapes shimmering on the horizon.
+I was drawn to the Vestmannaeyjar islands at first sight, when I saw their mysterious shapes shimmering on the horizon.
 It was as if there’s an unexplained energy emanating out of it.
 I just had to go there.
-A spectacular island of volcanic peaks and jumbled rocks; the landscape is out of this world.
+Heimaey is a spectacular island of volcanic peaks and jumbled rocks and the landscape is out of this world.
 Vestmannaeyjar is also home of the Þjóðhátíð festival in August. ‘Þar sem hjartað slær’ is the ultimate Þjóðhátíð song that captures the atmosphere of the Iceland National Festival like no other.

 Helfgafell offers sweeping surround views of brooding volcanoes and a heart-shaped crater.
 For a long time, Helgafell was the ruling volcano on Heimaey.
 The one that merged the chain of rocks to the north and Stórhöfði to the south into the present island, its classic volcano-shaped silhouette dominating the interior.